chakAs3/nuxt-starter-cvzvzg/README.md

 ## Setup

-Make sure to install the dependencies:
+Make sure to install the dependencies using pnpm is recommended :

 ```bash
 # yarn